Chef

 Hello, I’m looking at making a pumpkin moose pie.
 Can I had fireball whiskey for flavor?

-Asked by Niccimouse over 4 years ago
+Asked by Niccimouse about 5 years ago

 Why does my graham cracker crust always stick to my metal pan....
 I follow directions butter graham cracker an butter it alway stuck to bottom of pan please help

-Asked by Gwen about 4 years ago
+Asked by Gwen over 4 years ago

 I am concerned about something I ate.
 I purchased mushrooms from a store.
 They look and smell fine.
 Once cooked they smelled funky.
 I ate two slices and found the taste to be funky too.
 Is this normal?
 Will I be sick?
 Kindly, Chancey.

-Asked by Chancey almost 3 years ago
+Asked by Chancey over 3 years ago

 I am just a household cook.
 I can recognize, GENERALLY, by smell Italian oregano+garlic, Mexican chili+cilantro, American BBQ smoky sweet, Indian curry, Chinese soya mixed veggies meats, Hungarian paprika.
 Pls,list a few other famous combinations